The next VIRTUAL Visitor Info Session will be on Friday, June 2, at 7:00pm. Email Susan at email@example.com for the

 About 20 or 25 people are committed to try to express feelings and thoughts freely.
 We've agreed to maintain one focus at these times so that anyone that speaks can expect to have everyone's attention.
 Many people find these large interactive groups difficult — even frightening — at first, but some newcomers find the rewards worth the effort, and participation keeps growing.

 Most of our work happens in two retail Every Thing Goes stores.
 One store, Every Thing Goes Furniture & Clothing, sells furniture and clothing.
 The second, Every Thing Goes Book Cafe, is a bookstore/cafe and performance space.
 The businesses are located a few blocks from the residences.
 They are well organized, efficiently run, attractive, and profitable.
 Most of the inventory is comprised of donations from households.

 Approximately 15-20 people are involved with the businesses.
 Another 12-15 people work with the food, gardening, housekeeping, administration, and maintaining or upgrading the property and vehicles.
 Full time work is 30 hours a week.
 About 25-30 people work outside the community and pay their expenses.

 Most of Ganas shares a strong work ethic.
 It is important to most of us to create replicable models of profitable cooperatives in the context of ecologically sound practices and socially valuable products.

-We welcome visitors, but currently visitng is on hold.
+We welcome visitors who are fully COVID vaccinated.
 Our daily rate is $50 a night, including room, food, toiletries, etc. Email Susan at email@example.com if you are interested.